Leslieaj/OTALearning/README.md

 ### Overview

 This tool is dedicated to learning deterministic one-clock timed automata (DOTAs) which is a subclass of timed automata with only one clock.
-In 1987, Dana Angluin introduced the L^*  Algorithm for learning regular sets from queries and counterexamples.
+In 1987, Dana Angluin introduced the L*  Algorithm for learning regular sets from queries and counterexamples.
 The tool implement an Angluin-style active learning algorithm on DOTAs.
 This branch is without the accelerating trick.
 The master branch is the version with it.

 ### Installation & Usage